nathmart1n/eveme/README.md

 3. Figure out local caching
 4. Figure out if Redis caching is worth it
 5. Decide if we need a different database or if firebase is ok.
 Perhaps s3 for storing profile pictures and something like postgres for storing price data etc?

+Build the images and run the containers dev:

+$ docker-compose up -d --build
+Test it out at http://localhost:5000.
+The "web" folder is mounted into the container and your code changes apply automatically.

+Build the images and run the containers prod:

+$ docker-compose -f docker-compose.prod.yml up -d --build Test it out at http://localhost:1337.
+No mounted folders.
+To apply changes, the image must be re-built.